rhymeswithzion/rwz-test/_posts/2017-05-29-isaiah-rasha-4r-da-squaw.md

 #### Attributions

 Thank you Dave Free of the little homies & Christian Sutton for directing the visuals.
-Respect to Top Dawg Entertainment for constantly delivering flawless talent, and of course big-ups to the artist Isaiah Rashad for all the great music.
+Respect to Top Dawg Entertainment for constantly delivering flawless talent, FrancisGotHeat for the production, and of course big-ups to the artist Isaiah Rashad and his son for being the lead role in video.

 #### Connect with Isaiah Rashad